What you need to know

 Writers and authors develop written content for various types of media, including advertisements; books; magazines; movie, play, and television scripts; and blogs.

 Writers and authors work in an office, at home, or anywhere they have access to a computer.
-About 2 in 3 writers and authors were self-employed in 2016.
+Many writers and authors are self-employed.

 Some of the things an author and writer might do:

 - Write fiction or nonfiction through scripts, novels, biographies, and more

 - Conduct research to obtain factual information and authentic detail

 - Write advertising copy for newspapers, magazines, broadcasts, and the Internet

 - Present drafts to editors and clients for feedback

 - Work with editors and clients to shape the material so it can be published

 - Adaptability: Writers and authors need to be able to adapt to newer software platforms and programs, including various content management systems (CMS).